Northern Ireland ‘absolutely crucial’ for UK’s growth prospects – Chancellor

 Speaking at the studios, Ms Reeves said: “Northern Ireland is absolutely crucial for the United Kingdom, including for our growth prospects.

-“This is the best place in the world to make those investments, to start a business, to grow a business, whether that’s in video games, or TV, or film.

-“That’s really exciting and we benefit hugely from the thriving creative industry sector in Northern Ireland.”

-She continued: “As we step up that defence spending to 3%, and then 3.5% of GDP in due course, that will mean more good jobs, paying decent wages in Northern Ireland.
+Ms Reeves added that a plan to step up defence spending to 3.5% of GDP will mean “more good jobs paying decent wages in Northern Ireland”.

 “My economic belief, my strong belief, is that all parts of the country should be able to contribute to economic growth and prosperity, and all parts of the country should benefit from economic growth and opportunities.